Washington, Missouri

 Washington is a city on the south banks of the Missouri River, 50 miles west of St. Louis, Missouri.
-It is considered to be part of the Greater St. Louis area.
-With an estimated population of 15,075, it is the largest city in Franklin County, Missouri.
+It is considered an exurb of the Greater St. Louis area.
+As of the 2020 census, Washington had a population of 14,500.
+It is the largest city in Franklin County, Missouri.
 It is notable for being the "corncob pipe capital of the world," with the Missouri Meerschaum located on the city's riverfront.